cap-js-community/odata-v2-adapter/README.md

 - **defaultFormat**: Specifies the default entity response format (json, atom).
 Default is `'json'`.
 - **processForwardedHeaders** Specifies if the `x-forwarded` headers are processed.
 Default is `true`.

-> All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration
+> All CDS OData V2 Adapter options can also be specified as part of CDS project-specific configuration
 > under section `cds.cov2ap` and accessed during runtime via `cds.env.cov2ap`.

 > Options can also be passed as command line environment variable, by converting the camel-cased option name to snake-case.